Data protection information for customers and business partners

 93047 Regensburg

-2. Which data is processed and from which sources does this data originate?
+2. What data is processed and from which sources does this data originate?

-We process the data that we have received from you or our business partners in the context of contract initiation or processing or on the basis of consent.
+We process the data that we receive from you or our business partners in the course of contract initiation or processing or on the basis of your consent.

 In addition, we also process the following other personal data:

-- Information on the type and content of contract data, order data, sales and document data, customer and supplier history and consulting documents,
+- Information about the type and content of contract data, order data, sales and document data, customer and supplier history, and consulting documents

 - Advertising and sales data,

-- other data that we have received from you in the course of our business relationship (e.g. in discussions with customers),
+- other data that we have received from you in the course of our business relationship (e.g. in customer meetings),

-- Data that we generate ourselves from master / contact data and other data, e.g. by means of customer demand and customer potential analyses,
+- Data that we generate ourselves from master/contact data and other data, e.g. through customer needs and customer potential analyses.

 3. For what purposes and on what legal basis is the data processed?

-Your data is processed for the purpose of contract fulfilment.
-The data is processed in particular when initiating business and when executing contracts with you, including claims processing.
+Your data is processed for the purpose of contract execution.
+The data is processed in particular during the initiation of business and during the execution of contracts, including the processing of claims.

-The processing of your data is necessary for the purpose of fulfilling various legal obligations, e.g. from the German Commercial Code, the German Fiscal Code or sanction checks.
+Your data is processed for the purpose of fulfilling various legal obligations, e.g. from the German Commercial Code, the German Fiscal Code or sanctions checks.

-Based on a balancing of interests, data may be processed beyond the actual fulfilment of the contract to protect our legitimate interests or those of third parties.
-Data processing to protect legitimate interests takes place in the following cases, for example:
+Based on a balancing of interests, data processing may take place beyond the actual fulfilment of the contract in order to protect the legitimate interests of us or third parties.
+Data processing to protect legitimate interests takes place, for example, in the following cases:

-- Measures for business management and further development of services and products;
+- Measures for business management and the further development of services and products;

 - Maintaining a group-wide customer database to improve customer service